oroinc/documentation/user_guide/channel_guide.rst

 3.

-Retail outlet in Texas needs a separate Channel of a Custom Type named *Dallas Store*.
+Retail outlet in Texas needs a separate channel of a Custom Type named *Dallas Store*.

 Here we also want to monitor the contacts, so we ha added the Contact Request entity.
 Along with that, there are two Custom entities:

-Item Ordered instances whereof represent the things ordered by the customer but not yet delivered to them.
+Item Ordered entity: its records represent the things ordered by a customer but not yet delivered to them.
 This could be as the customer has ordered the goods by phone, or if the store was currently out of stock.
-Each Goods Ordered instance keeps details of the product to be delivered, delivery date, order status, details of how the order was made and will be paid for.
+Each Goods Ordered record keeps details of the product to be delivered, delivery date, order status, details of how the order was made and will be paid for.

 and

-Item Purchased, instances whereof represent different things the customer has bought in the store.
-Goods Purchased instances keep such details as name of a specific product, purchase volume, the goods price and total cost and date of the purchase.
+Item Purchased: its records represent different things the customer has bought in the store.
+Goods Purchased records keep such details as name of a specific product, purchase volume, the goods price and total cost and date of the purchase.

 The entities were created as an example in the \:ref:`Entity Management Guide <user-guide-entity-management-guide`>\.